noahehall/theBookOfNoah/0current/security/oauth.md

   - only the one-time use authorization code is exposed
   - the third party application (the one requesitng the info on the user) never sees the users credentials
-  - the client nor the user never see the access or refresh token (its kept in the BFF)
+  - neither the client nor the user ever see the access or refresh token (its kept in the BFF)

 - scopes: can be anything, but generally auth servers permit you to use openid connect with this flow